apache/nuttx/boards/arm/sama5/sama5d3-xplained/README.txt

    The latter has a telnetd enabled, so once the system boots, you can issue the telnetd command, and then telnet into it from the host.

+   To use them, copy them to .config, and run 'make menuconfig' (you don't have to change anything), then save the file.
+Then run 'make' to make NuttX.

    On Linux, a helper script is provided called helpers/netusb-up.sh.
 This script can be used to configure the Linux USB Ethernet Gadget network interface.
 Once you boot a NuttX system with the CDC ECM Ethernet over USB device, the Linux network interface will be added to your system.
 You should